Federated Generative Learning with Foundation Models: Appendix

-\paragraph{Testing Accuracy on Each Domain.} In this section, we compare the performance of the "Centralized" and "Ours (One-shot)" methods on the DomainNet dataset across different domains during the training process.
-The experimental results, as shown in Figure ~\ref{fig:domainnet_acc}, demonstrate that, except for the "Quickdraw" domain, Ours (One-shot) outperforms the Centralized Training in five domains.
-Particularly, in the "Painting" domain, our method achieves a significant performance improvement.
-We provide further explanation about the performance gap in "Quickdraw" domain through visualization in the following section.
+In this section, we compare the performance of the ``Centralized'' and ``Ours (One-shot)'' methods on the DomainNet dataset across different domains during the training process.
+The experimental results, as shown in Figure~\ref{fig:domainnet_acc}, demonstrate that, except for the ``Quickdraw'' domain, Ours (One-shot) outperforms the Centralized Training in five domains.
+Particularly, in the ``Painting'' domain, our method achieves a significant performance improvement.
+We provide further explanation about the performance gap in ``Quickdraw'' domain through visualization in the following section.